JordanMartinez/learn-halogen/src/02-Dynamic-HTML/04-Adding-Event-Handling.md

 For our example, we do not need to store anything about the event or which button was clicked.
 So, this will be `data Action = Toggle`
 Our above function is now: `\_ -> Just Toggle`

 In Step 4, we handle the `action` type's value by running monadic code.
-The underlying monad is `Aff`.
+The monad is `HalogenM`, which eventually gets run in the `Aff` monad.

 Since Step 4 allows us to use side-effectful monadic code, we can get additional information (e.g. does this user exist in the database?) before deciding whether to handle the event-turned-action or not.